Gteditor99/fm/README.md

 # FM (File Manager)

-FM (File Manager) is a cross-platform command-line tool written in Rust that provides a user-friendly interface for managing directories and their corresponding metadata files.
+FM (File Manager) is a cross-platform command-line tool written in Rust that provides a user-friendly interface to browse through files and directories on your system.

 <div align="left">

 ## Features

-- Create directories and generate `.RootFM` files to store directory-specific data.
-- View and edit directory metadata using the intuitive TUI (Text User Interface).
-- Create subdirectories within existing directories, each with its own `.SubFM` file.
-- Cross-platform compatibility: FM works seamlessly on Windows, macOS, and Linux.
+- VIM-like keybindings for navigation (hjkl)
+- Written in Rust for speed and portability
+- Stylish Text User Interface (TUI) using [ratatui](https://github.com/ratatui-org/ratatui)

 ## Installation